 “Certainly nature had fashioned her into a perfect beauty and at first glance, she did appear to be a person of real refinement.
 But Diamond Lil was a courtesan in the fullest sense of the word, only entertaining the obviously rich clients who could pay handsomely for what she had to offer.
 Nevertheless, she was fully entrenched in ‘the world’s oldest profession.”

 Today, her bordello still stands in Skagway, called the Red Onion Saloon.
-On the ground floor of the building was classiest dance hall and saloon in town, while the second floor contained ten small rooms which served as the brothel.
+On the ground floor of the building was the classiest dance hall and saloon in town, while the second floor contained ten small rooms that served as the brothel.

-In the 1920s she settled down in Seattle, Washington and invested in apartment houses.
-She was briefly married to George Miller who she divorced in 1923, just one week before she inherited $150,000 from her mother in Los Angeles.
+In the 1920s, she settled down in Seattle, Washington, and invested in apartment houses.
+She was briefly married to George Miller, whom she divorced in 1923, just one week before she inherited $150,000 from her mother in Los Angeles.

-In the next decade, her mind began to fail and in 1935, her friends committed her to the Western State Hospital, a psychiatric hospital in Yakima, Washington.
+In the next decade, her mind began to fail, and in 1935, her friends committed her to the Western State Hospital, a psychiatric hospital in Lakewood, Washington.
 Her diamonds were sold off one by one to pay for her care.
 However, her lawyer had some trouble selling the diamonds because some women balked at wearing jewels that were tainted by a woman such as Lil.

 “At the time of her commitment, she was reported to be wracked with venereal disease and narcotics… Although she is still insane, she apparently is in good physical health.” – Whitehorse Star, May 1961